INSIDE: How to turn a table runner into a DIY magazine rack. Re-purpose a vintage firewood holder into magazine and book storage rack.

 Remove the original fabric of the firewood holder.
 Keep it as intact as much as possible.
 You will use it as a template for the new liner.

-Lay the table runner wrong side up.
+Lay the table runner (or fabric) wrong side up.
 Place the original liner on top of it and trace the outline, leaving enough fabric for the fold over the hanging rods.

 NOW, pin the folds down and sew that into place.

 How to Make DIY Magazine Rack from Firewood Holder